amd/amd-lab-notes/finite-difference/docs/Laplacian_Part2.md

 theoretical memory movement divided by the actual execution time.
-The FOM of our HIP implementation currently achieves 50%[^1] of the peak of a single MI250X GCD, but our analysis suggests that bringing the actual memory movement down to the theoretical amount may allow our FOM to reach up to 71%[^1] of the peak.
+The FOM of our HIP implementation currently achieves 50%[^1] of the peak of a single MI250X GCD, but our analysis suggests that bringing the actual memory movement down to the theoretical amount may allow our FOM to reach at least 71%[^1] of the peak.
 In this post we will introduce two common optimizations that can be applied to the kernel to help achieve this:

 1. Loop tiling to explicitly reduce memory loads